yuvalmGS/gigaspaces-wiki-jekyll/tutorials/net-tutorial-part1.markdown

 {%summary%}This tutorial will introduce you to the basic features of the GigaSpaces XAP platform.{%endsummary%}

-# Overview

 {%section%}
+{%column width=15% %}
+<img src="/attachment_files/qsg/data.png" width="100" height="100">
+{%endcolumn%}
-{%column width=80% %}
+{%column width=85% %}
 In this part of the tutorial we will demonstrate how to create a space and how you can interact with it.
 We will also demonstrate how you can improve your space search performance by using indexes and returning partial results.
-{%endcolumn%}
-{%column width=20% %}
-<img src="/attachment_files/qsg/data.png" width="100" height="100">
 {%endcolumn%}
 {%endsection%}